 Now let’s take a look at the flipside.
 Using the Value Across Time YRLY screen (The middle performing screen from above), we can backtest the strategy from 2009 and see the results.
 Note that the returns on the following chart have brokerage fees included.

 You return a total of 370%, turning your $25,000 investment into $117,500 after brokerage fees.
-That being said, we are forgetting the cost of using Equities Lab which currently starts at $35/month – and totals out at $ 3,360 for the past 8 years.
+That being said, we are forgetting the cost of using Equities Lab which currently starts at $35/month – and totals out at $ 3,360 for the past 8 years, which you can click here to confirm.
 Note: We took the fee out at the end to make the mathematics a bit easier.
 This leaves you with a total account value of $114,140.

 So, in the end a middle performing Equities Lab screen returned an extra $30,000 over the same time period for virtually the same price as investing in a no-load fund with below average maintenance costs.